Train a robotics AI model

 .

-By default, our training config uses the PLB/Orange-brick-in-black-box
+By default, the training config uses the PLB/Orange-brick-in-black-box

 SO-100 dataset.